huynguy-db/arcion-docs/content/docs/sources/source-setup/amazon-rds/postgresql.md

 **Important:** Make sure that the value of `max_connections` in your RDS for PostgreSQL instance exceeds the value of `max-connections` in the preceding connection configuration file.
 For more information, see [Maximum number of database connections in Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Limits.html#RDS_Limits.MaxConnections).
 {{< /hint >}}

-#### Replication slots
+#### Replication slot
-The replication slots hold the real-time changes of the source database.
-The preceding sample specifies two replicaiton slots in the following format:
+The replication slot holds the real-time changes of the source database.
+The preceding sample specifies a replication slot in the following format:

 ```YAML
 replication-slots: